-The 2013 recipient for Excellence in Hearing Loss Prevention in the Manufacturing Sector was:
+The 2014 recipient for Excellence in Hearing Loss Prevention in the Manufacturing Sector is:

-The 2013 Award recipient for Innovation in Hearing Loss Prevention in the Manufacturing Sector was:
+The 2014 recipient for Innovation in Hearing Loss Prevention in the Services Sector is:

 >>Click Here for Previous Winners